fabianaiolfi/MA_Thesis/README.md

   - [ ] Describe in theory and explain in methods
 - [ ] Create summary stats of data used: Elections, etc.
 - [ ] Address decrease in number of Romanian schools in early 2000s
+- [ ] Maybe use a table to explain how I calculate average change in ratio or emigration, by using a simple example

 ----